 Pittsburgh has just one road win since Dec.
 26.

-"We believe we need a change in direction and, with 25 games remaining in the regular season, our goal remains to finish strong and qualify for the Stanley Cup playoffs," general manager Ray Shero said in a statement.
+"We believe we need a change in direction and, with 25 games remaining in the regular season, our goal remains to finish strong and qualify for the Stanley Cup playoffs," general manager Ray Shero said.
 "Dan Bylsma is one of the bright young coaches in the game and has done an exceptional job as the head coach in Wilkes-Barre/Scranton this season.

 "We also would like to thank Michel Therrien for his significant contributions to the Penguins organization."

-Bylsma (BYLE-smuh), 38, will coach his first game with the Penguins against the New York Islanders on Monday.
+The 38-year-old Bylsma (BYLE-smuh) will coach his first game with the Penguins against the New York Islanders on Monday.
 In his first season as head coach of the AHL team, the Baby Penguins were 35-16-1-2.

 He played nine NHL seasons as a right wing with Los Angeles and Anaheim from 1995-2004.

-Therrien became coach of the Penguins in December 2005, after 2 1/2 seasons at Wilkes-Barre/Scranton.
+Therrien became coach of the Penguins in December 2005, after 2 1/2 seasons at Wilkes-Barre/Scranton, replacing Eddie Olczyk.
 He engineered the club's turnaround from a struggling franchise to a Stanley Cup contender.
 He was a finalist for coach of the year in 2006-07, after the Penguins improved by 47 points over the previous season.
 That ranks as the fourth-best turnaround in a season in NHL history.